|

 When pagan Gentiles became Christians they left their idol worship

-along with the wooden, stone, silver and gold idols.
-There
+along with the wooden, stone, silver, and gold idols.
+Note

-He made shrines for the goddess Artemis out of silver.
+He made shrines and statues for the goddess Artemis out of silver.

 Luke tells us that he made a very good living from his occupation